Ascent-Solutions-LLC/developing-with-attack-workshop/4-Versioning/README.md

 ## Example

-Load a layer into ATT&CK Navigator w/ an old technique included, it will attempt to upgrade it.
+1. Load a layer into ATT&CK Navigator w/ an old technique included, it will attempt to upgrade it.
+2. Change the version of the layer